vlang/v/doc/docs.md

 }
 ```

-In development mode this code will result in an "unused variable" warning.
+In development mode, this code will result in an "unused variable" warning.
 In production mode (`v -prod foo.v`) it will not compile at all, like in Go.

 ```v